 “I mean, how carefully did she check?
 Because in the state I was in it wouldn’t be hard to be wrong about that.
 I was completely burned all over.”

 “Hmm.
 I see.”
 She held her hand up to her face, where the veil was, “I’m… not sure how to feel about this.”

 Barrett shrugged, but he couldn’t help but grin, “Personally, I’m happy.
 I thought everyone was dead.
 It’s good to see you’re not.”
 Barrett bit his lip, looking at her veil.
 He also noticed she was wearing gloves.
 “Can… can I see?”

 She hesitated, then lifted her veil.
-Along with burn scars, Barrett could see that she no longer had an eye on that side.
+Along with burn scars, Barrett could see that she only had the shriveled remnants of an eye on that side.
 “It couldn’t be saved, but I didn’t get it completely removed.”